MaxR522/Boilerplate_express_ts/README.md

 - [x] JWT auth with access-token (low expiry time) and refresh-token (long expiry time) stored in cookie httpOnly
 - [x] CORS
 - [x] User's password hashed by bcrypt
-- [ ] rate limit request per IP address, All IP address not stored permanently
+- [ ] rate limit request per IP address, All IP addresses are not stored permanently

 ## Some dependencies used with explanation